Key Facts

 My Monthly Period & Symptom Tracker

-My Monthly Period & Symptom Tracker is an easy way to keep track of your menstrual flow, and it’s also a way to keep track of cramps, and/or PMS and period symptoms (if you have them) each month There are other ways of tracking your periods and symptoms including apps available for iPhones and Android phones – talk to your HCP to determine what method will best work for you.
+My Monthly Period & Symptom Tracker is an easy way to keep track of your menstrual flow, and it’s also a way to keep track of cramps, and/or PMS and period symptoms (if you have them) each month.
+There are many ways you can track your periods and the associated symptoms, including apps available for iPhone and Android users – talk to your HCP to determine what method will best work for you.

 - Review the sample Monthly Period & Symptom Tracker.

-- Print out copies of My Monthly Period & Symptom Tracker.
+- Print out or download copies of My Monthly Period & Symptom Tracker.

 - Put a check mark in the appropriate box (or boxes) for each day of the month.
 If you don’t have any flow or any symptoms on any given day, leave the box empty.
 Refer to the Blood Flow Key at the bottom for “Flow” definitions.